Pilotguide9897/Challenge-refactoring-for-accessibility/Develop/README.md

 No installation is required to use this application.

 ## Usage:
-To use this application, all that is required is a web-browser.
+To use this application all that is required is a web-browser.
 Individuals may use this application as a resource to learn about the services that the Horiseon Marketing Agency provides its customers, as well as the benefits that partnering with them may entail.
+This application should be supported on all major browsers.

 ## Credits:
 Credit for the creation of most of the code in this repo goes to UNB College of Extended Learning Full Stack, part-time coding bootcamp.